kin-lang/kin/contributing.md

 Kin uses `Github Discussions` to bring it's users together and create an engageable community.

-If you have anything to ask community please use `Github Discussion` for our main repo, there will be engineers to answer your questions.
+If you have anything to ask community please use `Github Discussion` for our main repo, there will be engineers to answer your questions. -->

+To be added later